MIRA-KUMAR/Leetcode-Learning/README.md

 Given a 0-indexed integer array nums of size n, find the maximum difference between nums[i] and nums[j] (i.e., nums[j] - nums[i]), such that 0 <= i < j < n and nums[i] < nums[j].
 Return the maximum difference.
 If no such i and j exists, return -1.

+# LeetCode 2042.
+Check if Numbers Are Ascending in a Sentence

+A sentence is a list of tokens separated by a single space with no leading or trailing spaces.
+Every token is either a positive number consisting of digits 0-9 with no leading zeros, or a word consisting of lowercase English letters.

+For example, "a puppy has 2 eyes 4 legs" is a sentence with seven tokens: "2" and "4" are numbers and the other tokens such as "puppy" are words.
+Given a string s representing a sentence, you need to check if all the numbers in s are strictly increasing from left to right (i.e., other than the last number, each number is strictly smaller than the number on its right in s).

+Return true if so, or false otherwise.

 # LeetCode 2078: Two Furthest Houses With Different Colors

 There are n houses evenly lined up on the street, and each house is beautifully painted.
 You are given a 0-indexed integer array colors of length n, where colors[i] represents the color of the ith house.